mohamedtamer0/DesignPatterns-Kotlin/README.md

 ## Adapter
-The adapter pattern is used to provide a link between two otherwise incompatible types by wrapping the "adaptee" with a class that supports the interface required by the client.
+The Structuraldesignpatterns.adapter pattern is used to provide a link between two otherwise incompatible types by wrapping the "adaptee" with a class that supports the interface required by the client.

 ## UML :